David Henry, Director

 Ms. Salleh Matta began her career as a science teacher, where she received the “Hank Bertness Teacher of the Year Award.”
 This award recognized her outstanding service and commitment to international schools in Africa.
 Now her training includes counseling, curriculum development, science in education, teacher training and school administration.
 She educated both her sons internationally, and they all agree it provides a unique and valuable foundation for the future.

-Craig Baker, Middle School Principal
+Alexa Schmid, Middle School Principal

 Robert Blanchard, High School Principal